khoacao0601/WickedSales/README.md

-# Fresh and Used from your Neighbor market
+# Fresh and Used Items from your Neighbor market
 A full stack LAMP & React shopping cart app to shop from your neighbors.

 # Technologies Used